Advanced Medium Combat Aircraft: Production partner selection

-Initially, a Special Purpose Vehicle (SPV) consisting of ADA, Hindustan Aeronautics Limited (HAL) and a private company was to be formed for the development and production of AMCA.

-However, as of February 2025, the government was yet to decide the production partner for the aircraft since ADA has proposed to hand over the responsibility to private sector companies rather that HAL in view of the company's "not-so-great delivery track-record".
-Multiple meetings were held with HAL proposing an additional assembly-line dedicated to AMCA if required.
+Initially, a Special Purpose Vehicle (SPV) including ADA, Hindustan Aeronautics Limited (HAL) and a private company was expected as the development and production partner for AMCA.However, as of February 2025, the government was yet to decide the production partner for the aircraft with ADA proposing to select private sector companies over HAL in view of its "not-so-great delivery track-record".
+Multiple meetings were held where HAL proposed an additional assembly line dedicated to AMCA if required.
 However, the government had shifted to an "industry partnership model" instead of the initial plans for SPV.
 These changes were made to avoid any further delays following setbacks from development funding and lack of clearance from the US government for license production of engines.
 The private sector partner would be responsible for development, production and lifetime maintenance of the jet.

 In March 2025, the Ministry of Defence formed a top level committee, chaired by the Defence Secretary, to evaluate a "clear-cut strategy and production-cum-business model" to accelerate the development of AMCA.
 The members of the committee are Secretary of Defence Production, Vice Chief of the Air Staff (VCAS) Air Marshal SP Dharkar and top officials from ADA and DRDO.
 The committee was tasked to devise a plan to "shrink timelines" to get AMCA from drawing board to air as well as the high thrust indigenous engine development.
 The report is expected to be submitted by April.

-On 27 May 2025, the Defence Ministry cleared the "Advanced Medium Combat Aircraft Programme Execution Model" under which ADA would release an Expression of Interest (EoI) to develop AMCA through industry partnership.
+On 27 May 2025, the Defence Ministry cleared the "Advanced Medium Combat Aircraft Programme Execution Model" under which ADA would issue an Expression of Interest (EoI) to develop AMCA through industry partnership.
 Here, a private or public sector companies can bid either as independent entity, as consortia or in joint ventures for the contract.
 The prototype roll out is expected by 2028-29 followed by first flight in 2029 and service introduction by 2034 and series production by 2035.